zedlopez/ifm/Examples/AHaughtySpirit.md

 ```

-Here we must anticipate a little from the chapter on Relations, and provide ourselves with a way of keeping track of how windows and rooms relate to one another:
+Here we must anticipate a little from the chapter on [Relations], and provide ourselves with a way of keeping track of how windows and rooms relate to one another: